How Can You Benefit From Using ACH Withdrawals?

 ACH Credit vs. ACH Debit

-ACH payments generally fall into two categories—credit and debit.
-ACH withdrawals are ACH debits because the process is initiated by the payee.
+In the direct payment category, there are two types of ACH transfers—credit and debit.
+The type of ACH payment depends on who initiates the transaction.
+For example, ACH withdrawals are ACH debits because the process is initiated by the payee.
 The payee sends the request to the ACH network, and the RDFI responds to the transaction by sending the amount owed.
+ACH debits are also known as a “pull” payment, in which a business or individual pulls funds from the customer’s bank account.

 For ACH credits, the payer initiates the transaction.
-Direct deposit payments from employers are an example.
-The transaction is initiated with a payment from the employer, rather than a request for funds initiating the transaction.
+ACH credits are also known as “push” payments because the customer initiates the transaction and sends funds from their account to the payee.
+Direct deposit payments from employers, peer-to-peer payments through an app, or payments through an online portal are a few examples of ACH credit transactions.
+In a direct deposit from an employer to an employee, the transaction is initiated with a payment from the employer, rather than a request for funds initiating the transaction.
 ACH credits may also occur with tax refunds and government benefits.

 ACH Withdrawal Between Businesses and Customers